Image Processing 101 Chapter 2.1: Image Enhancement

 -

-Histogram equalization refers to the transformation where an output image has approximately the same number of pixels at each gray level, i.e., the histogram of the output is uniformly distributed.
-Read more about grayscale image histogram equalization
+Histogram equalization refers to a transformation where an output image has an approximately uniform distribution of pixels at each gray level.
+Dive into the details about grayscale image histogram equalization.

 This article is Part 4 in a 7-Part Series.